rschristopher/ischristtrue.com/src/modern-views/free-will.md

 For example,
- reformed theologians continue to debate this exact topic, resulting in [Arminianism vs Monergism](https://www.monergism.com/arminianisms), which mimics the centuries old semi-Pelagian debates, including nuanced in-between views such as [Molinism](https://www.thoughtstheological.com/calvinism-molinism-arminianism-and-open-theism-monergismsynergism-at-the-macro-and-micro-levels/).
+ reformed theologians continue to debate this exact topic, resulting in [Arminianism vs Monergism](https://www.monergism.com/arminianisms), which mimics the centuries old Pelagian debates, including nuanced in-between views such as [Molinism](https://www.thoughtstheological.com/calvinism-molinism-arminianism-and-open-theism-monergismsynergism-at-the-macro-and-micro-levels/).